ssh4net/UnRAWer/README.md

 `Console = true/false`

 ### Threads count for read and write
-Choose this settings depending on your CPU, memory and IO specs
+Choose these settings depending on your CPU, memory, and IO specs

 `Threads = 10`

-### Threads multiplier for processing 1.0 equal all cores/threads
+### Threads multiplier for processing 1.0 equals all cores/threads
 (TODO: check if still used)

 `ThredsMult = 1.0`

 ### Export into subfolders
-If set to true, processed images will be stored in lut_name folder, otherwise lut_name will be added as a suffix (aka. filename_lut_name.ext)
+If set to true, processed images will be stored in the lut_name folder.
+Otherwise, lut_name will be added as a suffix (aka. filename_lut_name.ext)

 `ExportSubf = true`

-### Global subfolders preffix
+### Global subfolders prefix
-relative path preffix.
-For example "../Proc" will create a folder Proc in a parent folder to a camera raw images source folder.
+relative path prefix.
+For example, "../Proc" will create a folder Proc in a parent folder to a camera raw images source folder.

 `PathPrefix = ""`